tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 ## Open Questions [optional]

-* Can we remove network attachment by MAC address?
+* Can we manage network attachment by MAC address?
+* Do we allow a network to be attached multiple times to a host (on different interfaces)?

 ## Test Plan